 I have heard some say that there are a few soldiers there who have no one visiting them to place the cord on their uniform.
 If you see someone putting the cord on himself, and want to offer to help, it’s entirely up to you!
 Some might really like receiving the award from another pair of hands, and others are more than happy to do the honor themselves.
 It’s certainly okay to at least offer!

-How do You Participate in the Turning Blue Ceremony:
+How to Participate in the Turning Blue Ceremony:

 If your soldier selects you, it will be your honor to place the blue cord on his sleeve!
 He will have been given the blue cord ahead of time by the drill sergeants (YOU don’t have to purchase the blue cord or bring one with you).
 The master of ceremonies will announce the time during the ceremony during which the blue cords are to be placed on the soldiers.
 This is the moment you get to walk up to your soldier!
 And don’t worry, they don’t do it one-at-a-time.
 It’s a big mob of family members stepping forward to place the blue cords at the same time.
 You don’t have to do it in unison with the other family members, or anything like that.
 It’s a relaxed but very special moment during the ceremony where you and your soldier get to interact.